psp2sdk/psp2sdk/README.md

 # psp2sdk
-An open-sourced SDK for PSP2, aiming to integrate with devkitARM
+The free SDK for PSP2, aiming to integrate with devkitARM

 ## Help us out!
 Want to help out?
 Awesome.